You don’t need to live with bulging, unsightly leg veins. Ambulatory phlebectomy is available for surgical removal of varicose veins in the legs.

 What is Ambulatory Phlebectomy?

-Ambulatory phlebectomy is used to remove varicose veins, which are twisted, swollen veins that cause bulging and discoloration of the skin.
+It is used to treat twisted, swollen veins that cause bulging and discoloration of the skin.
 They appear most commonly on the legs.
-Ambulatory phlebectomy treats superficial varicose veins, the leg veins that sit just beneath the surface of the skin.
+Phlebectomy treats superficial varicose veins, the leg veins that sit just beneath the surface of the skin.

 Ambulatory phlebectomy is generally used to treat moderate to severe varicose veins in the legs.

-Dr. Schoenhaus will complete a full health screening to determine if ambulatory phlebectomy is the best course of treatment for your varicose veins.
+Dr. Schoenhaus will complete a full health screening to determine it’s the best course of treatment for you.
 Sometimes, underlying conditions like venous reflux or other vein diseases will need to be addressed before the varicose veins can be removed safely.

 What to Expect during Ambulatory Phlebectomy